 Well, in most companies, yes.
 But a ‘technical PM’ can also refer to a subject matter expert who is managing the technical side of a project, alongside a ‘non-technical’ PM.
 Or it might refer to a subject matter expert who is managing a specific project alongside their normal job of leading a technical team.
 In all cases, they have some technical knowledge or background.

 What kind of person thrives as a technical project manager?

 Yes, you need to be hyper organised, often to the point of neuroticism.
 ‘Big picture’ thinking and an analytical mind helps too.
-But even more important is being a great communicator and team player, since the crux of the job is keeping everyone working to plan.
+But even more important is being a great communicator and team player, since the crux of the job is keeping everyone motivated and inspired to perform.
 You might have to persuade the development team to redo part of their work, or explain to senior management why they should allocate more budget.
 So being empathetic, articulate and inspiring are qualities that sets apart brilliant TPMs from average ones.

 In addition to the above, you’ll need a good understanding of the technologies used in the project to be able to assess what can and can’t work and collaborate with the technical staff at all levels when problems arise - otherwise you’ll find yourself bashing heads with people!